Published: 12 Nov 2025 | Reading Time: 18 min

 A pointer is a variable that stores the address of another variable.
 It is used to point to the variables indirectly.
 It makes it possible to manipulate the values.

-A memory leak occurs when objects available in a heap are not utilised.
+A memory leak occurs when objects available in a heap are not utilized.
 The garbage collector fails to remove it from memory.
 Hence these objects are kept in the memory unnecessarily.
 Memory leaks can lead to performance issues and are bad for the application's health.

 Garbage collection is a memory management mechanism.
 An algorithm automatically detects the unused objects in the memory and deletes them.